On the growth of torsion in the cohomology of some arithmetic groups of $\mathbb{Q}$-rank one: Cusp degeneration of analytic torsion

-Combining with Proposition~\ref{cdat.2} and the decomposition \eqref{deco.4}, this means that the boundary homomorphism of the long exact sequence \eqref{se.3} is trivial, yielding the isomorphism \eqref{harder.1}.
+By the decomposition \eqref{deco.4}, this means that the boundary homomorphism of the long exact sequence \eqref{se.3} is trivial, yielding the isomorphism \eqref{harder.1}.
 To prove \eqref{vanish-cohom}, let $\tau\colon G_\infty\to \GL(V_\tau)$ be an irreducible finite dimensional representation.
 Let $E_\tau\to X$ be the flat vector bundle which is associated to $\tau|_\Gamma$.
 Equip $E_\tau$ with the Hermitian fibre metric defined in \cite{MM1963}.
 Let

 be the Laplacian acting in the space of $E_\tau$-valued $q$-forms.
 Let $L^2_{\di}\Lambda^q(X,E_\tau)$ be the subspace of $L^2\Lambda^q(X,E_\tau)$ which is spanned by the square integrable eigenforms of $\Delta_q(\tau)$.
 Let $L^2_{\di}(\Gamma\bsl G_\infty)$ be the subspace of $L^2(\Gamma\bsl G_\infty)$, which is spanned by the irreducible subrepresentations of the right regular representation of $G_\infty$ on $L^2(\Gamma\bsl G_\infty)$.
 Then we have